 In the apartment number 20 Kirov lived from March 1926 till December 1, 1934 along with his wife, Maria Marcus.
 Sergey M. Kirov’s Museum includes memorial five-room apartment, where the daily life of a Party leader in Stalin’s epoch is presented.
-The Kirov’s home office, library, dining room, bedroom, recreation room, kitchen, the front and maid’s entrance halls are opened for visitors.
-Kirov’s apartment is remarkable for the unique collection of authentic personal belongings of Kirov and entirely intact in
+Kirov’s apartment is remarkable for the unique collection of authentic personal belongings of Kirov and entirely intact elements.

 The game «Take what you are given» developed by employees of Kirov's museum illustrates the daily life of children and adults in Leningrad in 1930s.
 The game «Take what you are given» is a quick journey back to the days of Stalin epoch.
 It allows the visitors of the museum to become the residents of the city of Leningrad in 1920-1930 and learn about their lives in difficult times of goods shortage and starvation.